jameschip/Tiffy/README.md

 ### The index.liz file.

 This is a single content file.
 When you build your project, an html file with the same name will be created in the project's root folder.

+### The .dir_file file

+This file contains a list of files relative to /content that you have your websites files in.
+The top line should be / and everything under that should be /dir_name.
+One directory per line.
+This is to allow you to split your content into sensible folders in your project such as /games /software and so on.
+The output files will still be in the root of the project, not in sub folders, this is just for convenience of editing.
+[Example from jameschip.io](https://github.com/jameschip/jameschip.github.io/blob/master/.dir_file)

+### The .tiffy_build file

+After a tiffy build this file will have the relative path of all of the output files in it.
+It's basically a log file, leave this alone to be on the safe side.

 ### The media folder.